Core feature of Wheezy HTML is WidgetFactory. This class has shortcut widget. You instantiate WidgetFactory and pass the following arguments:

 format_providers['my_type'] = my_format_provider

-Default implementation for date/time types formats it minimal value to empty string.
+Default implementation for date/time types formats its minimal value to an empty string.

-Since widget is initialized with model and errors, it capable to decorate html widget with attributes specific to errors.
-Let see this in the following example:
+Since widget is initialized with model and errors, it is capable of decorating html widgets with attributes specific to errors.
+Let’s see this in the following example:

 errors = {'username': ['Required field cannot be left blank.']}